FAQs

 OPPD leadership recognizes economic prosperity and growth are key to achieving well-being for citizens in our region and will continue to actively support economic development.
 As the region continues to grow, OPPD needs to support this growth by ensuring reliable power will continue to be available.
 Energy infrastructure, affordability and reliability are integral to economic development, including attracting new businesses, helping retain existing business customers and supporting expansion and development projects in our communities.
 Projects may experience longer timelines because of the industry-wide supply chain issues and the backlog in the interconnection request queue, and OPPD is working diligently through these complex regional and national issues.

-How much of this growth is driven by data centers?
+How much of this power will serve data centers?

 OPPD is seeing growth in all customer classes, including a sizable increase in data centers.
 Our service territory is thriving with new residents and businesses of all sizes being added all the time.
 Data centers are increasingly necessary to power our lives every day.
 Each time you save something to “the cloud,” buy something online or check social media, a data center is making that possible.
 We anticipate this trend of increasing load will continue as electricity becomes an even more integral part of people’s lives.